Component versions in puppet-agent

 puppet-agent release, and the package-specific release notes for more information about packaging and installation fixes and features.

-Hiera 5 is a backwards-compatible evolution of Hiera, which is built into Puppet.
+Note: Hiera 5 is a backwards-compatible evolution of Hiera, which is built into Puppet.
 To provide some backwards-compatible features, it uses the classic Hiera 3 codebase.
 This means “Hiera” is still shown as version 3.x in the table above, even though this Puppet version uses Hiera 5.

 puppet-agent and Puppet Server are

-Starting with Puppet 4, we distribute Puppet as two core packages.
+We distribute Puppet as two core packages.

 puppet-agent— This package contains Puppet’s main code and all of the dependencies needed to run it, including Facter, Hiera, and bundled versions of Ruby and OpenSSL.
 It also includes MCollective.
 Once it’s installed, you have everything you need to run the Puppet agent service and the